Iteo/audoma/docs/usage.rst

 | This may be used to read limited choices from the related endpoint.
 | * operationRef - is a JSON pointer to ther related endpoint which should be accesible in this chema
 | * value - shows which field should be taken as a field value
-| * display - shows which field should be taken as field display value (be shown at frontend)
+| * display - shows which field should be taken as field display value